Monisha-11/IMPLEMENT-ARMA-IN-PYTHON/README.md

 ## RESULT:
-Thus, a python program is created to implement ARIMA.
+Thus, a python program is created to implement ARMA.